ConnorSweeneyDev/AdventOfCode2025/readme.md

 # AdventOfCode 2025
 Solutions to the Advent of Code 2025 programming puzzles.

+# How to Use
+Get your inputs and put them in the `input/` folder in the format `dayN.txt`.
+After that running the program should display all your solutions for each day.

 # How to Build
 This project uses my custom zero dependency bootstrapped build system called [CSBuild](https://github.com/ConnorSweeneyDev/CSBuild).\